Last update 2121.01.18

 The forex brokerages displayed shall disclaim the overall performance of traders in their platforms.
 Oanda warns that 76.8% of retail forex traders lose money trading CFDs.
 XTB warns that 80% of retail forex traders lose money trading CFDs.
-The forex broker Fxcm warns that 69.66% of retail forex traders lose money trading CFDs.
+FXCM warns that 74.74% of retail forex traders lose money trading CFDs.

 The performances aforementioned are not related to Wiseinvest AI forex trading and AI forex signals system.
 You can check the performance of our AI forex system on our dashboard.